qdrant/landing_page/qdrant-landing/content/articles/immutable-data-structures.md

 {{< figure src="/articles_data/immutable-data-structures/hardware-optimized.png" alt="Hardware-optimized data structure" caption="Hardware-optimized data structure" width="80%" >}}

-However, when we move from theoretical data structures to real-world systems, and particularly in performance-critical areas such as vector search, things become more complex.
+However, when we move from theoretical data structures to real-world systems, and particularly in performance-critical areas such as [vector search](/use-cases/), things become more complex.
 [Big-O notation](https://en.wikipedia.org/wiki/Big_O_notation) provides a good abstraction, but it doesn’t account for the realities of modern hardware: cache misses, memory layout, disk I/O, and other low-level considerations that influence actual performance.

 > From the perspective of hardware efficiency, the ideal data structure is a contiguous array of bytes that can be read sequentially in a single thread.
 This scenario allows hardware optimizations like prefetching, caching, and branch prediction to operate at their best.

 However, real-world use cases require more complex structures to perform varios operations like insertion, deletion, and search.
 These requirements increase complexity and introduce performance trade-offs.

 ### Mutability

-One of the most significant challenges when working with data structures is ensuring mutability — the ability to change the data structure after it’s created, particularly with fast update operations.
+One of the most significant challenges when working with data structures is ensuring **mutability — the ability to change the data structure after it’s created**, particularly with fast update operations.

 Let’s consider a simple example: we want to iterate over items in sorted order.
 Without a mutability requirement, we can use a simple array and sort it once.
 This is very close to our ideal scenario.
-We can even put the structure on disk - this is trivial for an array.
+We can even put the structure on disk - which is trivial for an array.

 However, if we need to insert an item into this array, **things get more complicated**.
 Inserting into a sorted array requires shifting all elements after the insertion point, which leads to linear time complexity for each insertion, which is not acceptable for many applications.